67 Autogiros & Gyroplanes

 (18)

-Several provisions exist for using the result in Eq.
+Several provisions exist for the use of the result in Eq.
 18. First, it will not be applicable at very low airspeeds because it is apparent that (or

 ) will become singular.
 However, the autogiro cannot sustain level flight here anyway because of the maximum resultant force coefficient that can be sustained on an autorotating rotor, i.e.,

 .
-Under conditions where level flight cannot be sustained, the autogiro will begin to descend, and potential energy (altitude) must be given up to maintain the rotor in autorotation.
+Under conditions in which level flight cannot be sustained, the autogiro will begin to descend, and potential energy (altitude) must be lost to maintain rotor autorotation.
 Second, as previously discussed, because of its lower tip speed compared to a helicopter, an autogiro’s rotor operates at higher values of

 , so the applicability of the approximation used for the rotor drag with the reverse flow (given by Eq.
 16) must be further examined.
-Third, the theory cannot apply when the disk angle of attack is large, although this condition only occurs at lower airspeeds and steeper descent angles.
+Third, the theory is inapplicable when the disk angle of attack is large, although this condition typically occurs at lower airspeeds and steeper descent angles.

 Therefore, it can be concluded that Eq.
 18 will apply over most practical level-flight conditions and airspeeds.
 However, it will now be apparent that this energy analysis gives no information about the rotor disk angle of attack required to produce autorotation, a parameter essential to its analysis.